 The Fall of the Wall Revisited

 With that simple decision, I knew that German history would soon change, for easier travel meant that the Wall was passable for everyone.
-Still, at first I did not foresee those spectacular and joyous night time celebrations that were about to take place in Berlin.
+Still, at first I did not foresee those spectacular and joyous night-time celebrations that were about to take place in Berlin.

-To continue reading, subscribe now.
+To continue reading, log in or register now.

-Get unlimited access to PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Subscribe Now.